What is Product Management?

 In the sequence of getting product into customer’s hands, Marketing is the next function over from Product Management and Product Marketing.
 The marketing role includes generating customer demand, helping Product Marketing and sales respond to competitive moves, taking care of public relations, planning events, and creating material that supports the sales force and channel.

 The overall goal of a sales function is to facilitate the sales process.
-A sales process is one in which customers conclude that they should purchase your product — and then do so.
-Outside of the traditional sales person who has a direct relationship with the buyer, in more complex sales situations, Sales Engineers or Technical Sales Managers are also involved.
-This technical sales function dives into the detail of the proposed solution including demonstrating the product in action.
+A sales process is one in which customers conclude that they should purchase your product—and then do so.
+Aside from the traditional salesperson who has a direct relationship with the buyer, Sales Engineers or Technical Sales Managers are involved in more complex sales situations, too.
+This technical sales function dives into the proposed solution, including a demonstration of the product in action.
 They ensure that once purchased, the product will do what it’s supposed to do.

 Product development or, as it is sometimes called, engineering, is the organization that creates your product.
 Many specialties fall under this one title, including (but certainly not limited to) the following categories: